 Availability and data

-You can download coronaSPAdes pre-release package (current version from 2020-10-04) from here.
+You can download coronaSPAdes package as a part of 3.15.0 release (Linux binaries, MacOS binaries, or source code).
 To run coronaSPAdes either use the convenience wrapper “coronaspades.py” or pass

 coronaSPAdes is based on biosyntheticSPAdes and has similar output (note that this prerelease may use somehow misleading terminology centered around biosynthetic genes clusters).
 In particular, the output directory will contain: